Is Kim Jong Un About to Announce Something Major?

-Kim Jung Un has visited his father’s birthplace, something he traditionally does before making big decisions, the Korea Times reported on Thursday.
+Kim Jong Un has visited his father’s birthplace, something he traditionally does before making big decisions, the Korea Times reported on Thursday.

 The North Korean leader traveled to Samjiyon County, in the northern part of the country bordering China, according to the Times.
 Kim’s father, Kim Jong Il, is said to have been born in the county, which is near Mount Paektu, the highest point on the Korean Peninsula.